astronomer/docs/software/cli-install-windows-10.md

 ### Step 3.
 Download the Astronomer CLI

-You can download the latest version of the CLI [here](https://github.com/astronomer/astro-cli/releases/).
+You can download the latest version of the CLI on the [Astronomer GitHub](https://github.com/astronomer/astro-cli/releases/).
 Select an asset that includes windows_386.zip in the filepath.

 ### Step 4.
 Extract the contents